Whimsy Stick

 Driven dogs will play far past the point where fatigue makes movement sloppy and injury risk rises.
 You set the session length, not the dog.
 This is especially important with a homemade build where the equipment is also approaching its limits.

-Inspect every connection point before every session
+Inspect every connection before every session

 For a homemade build specifically: knots at the pole connection and lure connection, line condition throughout, and the lure itself for loose parts.
 With a DIY flirt pole, this inspection is not optional.